Stretching tips for runners

 Most doctors recommend that you warm up before stretching and running.
 Muscles respond better to the stress the body puts on them when they've been warmed up.
 A warm up is not complex and its purpose is to get blood flowing through the body before vigorous movement.
 It’s as easy as walking for five to ten minutes.

 Next, let’s look at some essential stretches that you’ll want to perform after you run.
-I encourage you to stretch right after you run, and that means there’s a good chance you’ll be outdoors.
+Kari encourages you to stretch right after you run, and that means there’s a good chance you’ll be outdoors.
 The muscle groups you want to target are the quadriceps, hips and glutes, calves, IT band connectors and the low back and chest.

 (© 2017 WZZM)